This post may contain affiliate links, which support the site at no cost to you.

 This is very rare!
 But the rare, strongest adverse effects, like difficulty breathing, are too serious to risk.
 Especially if you have other allergies or another medical condition, be sure to patch test the numbing product by putting on your skin, washing it off after 30 minutes, and then watching your skin for 48 hours to ensure you don’t react to the product.

 Even after you patch test: the first time you microneedle, do a small area.
 There’s some research showing that some people have unusually high absorption of lidocaine and “feel it” more than others (which is bad if you cover a lot of your body in it!)
 So maybe do just your cheeks and forehead for post-acne scarring, not your face AND your belly AND your hips AND your neck.
+Just for the first time, while you get a feel for how you react.

 How do I use a numbing agent?